grocy/grocy-pyscanner/README.md

 The script requires that you edit a few of the variables at the top of the description

 UPC_DATABASE_API='UPC_API'

 buycott_token='BUYCOTT_API'

 GROCY_API='GROCY_API'

 This is some arbitrary number.
 We used a barcode generator and put in some random 7 digit number to use as our ADDID.
-You could use a barcode off of something that you will never inventory add_id='ADDID'
+You could use a barcode off of something that you will never inventory

+add_id='ADDID'

-This is the URL of your grocy app or IP address. base_url = 'YOUR_GROCY_URL'
+This is the URL of your grocy app or IP address.

-ADD = 0
-barcode = ''
+base_url = 'YOUR_GROCY_URL'

 This is where you want the product to go.
 I created an entry ADDED_UPDATE_LOCATION so that it stands out when going through the prduct list so I know it needs to be addressed.

-This could be enhanced with barcodes that represent each location you have, then have the main function do some stuff but eh not worth it for me at this time
+This could be enhanced with barcodes that represent each location you have, then have the main function do some stuff but eh not worth it for me at this time.

-This can be found by clicking on the location in the app and looking at the URL of course if you're curl savvy you could always query the api directly location_id = LOCATION_ID
+This can be found by clicking on the location in the app and looking at the URL of course if you're curl savvy you could always query the api directly.

+location_id = LOCATION_ID

 Optional

 homeassistant_url='YOUR_HOME_ASSISTANT_URL/DOMAIN/SERVICE'

 homeassistant_api='YOUR_HOME_ASSISTANT_API'

 I wrote this because I knew there was no way I would be able to get the house on board with using this if they needed to run around with a computer with the scanner attached to it.